Autopilot (AIOps Module)

 • Missing Basic Polling Data*

-Checks that appropriate performance data is being collected from all monitored server devices.
-If the collected data for a device is missing any expected data from the previous 24-hour period, the plugin checks all credentials stored in Netreo and identifies any working credentials that are found.
-The user may then manually update their device templates or the respective device's monitoring configuration.
+If the collected data for a device is missing any expected data for the previous 24-hour period, the model checks all credentials stored in Netreo and identifies any working credentials that are found in its findings.
+The user may then manually update their device templates or the respective device's monitoring configuration with those credentials.

 • NetFlow Validity Check